Tour guides

 Take a trip French Riviera

-Take a trip to French Riviera
+Take a trip to the French Riviera

-French Riviera (Provence-Alpes-Côte d'Azur in French) is famous for its sunshine and beaches, but we shouldn't stop at this postcard-perfect image alone.
-This region offers an astonishing diversity, and it would be a pity to limit yourself to the magnificent seaside resorts of the French Riviera.
+The French Riviera (Provence-Alpes-Côte d'Azur) is famous for its sunshine and glamorous beaches, but there's much more beyond the postcard-perfect coast.
+This region boasts incredible diversity, and it would be a shame to limit your visit to its seaside resorts alone.

 Tour guides French Riviera